 When the pain is flaring up, using an ice patch for about 20 minutes at a time can help with the inflammation.
 If possible, try to do it at least a couple of times per day, once before work, once after.
 On weekends, ramp it up a bit, especially if you’re hurting.

-I have tried several pain creams, including some hemp creams, and your typical drugstore brands, but none have come anywhere close to providing the relief that Activene does.
+I’ve tried several pain creams, including some hemp creams, and your typical drugstore brands, but none have come anywhere close to providing the relief that Activene does.
 I wound up purchasing it because of all of the comments that said that it had been recommended to reviewers by their doctors.
 I have found it to be powerful and long-lasting, and really good for fighting inflammation.

 In addition to the Activene (after applying, actually) I also choose to use extra-strength IcyHot patches on my wrists.
 Since they’re fairly large, I cut one in half and it’s enough for both wrists, to last throughout the day.
 With five patches in each box, this means it takes one (>$6) box per workweek.